Docs Menu

 For more general information about opening a synced realm, refer to Configure & Open a Synced Realm - Swift SDK.

 You can define a specific actor to manage Realm in asynchronous contexts.
-You can use this actor to manage realm access, perform write operations, and get notifications for changes.
+You can use this actor to manage realm access and perform write operations.

 actor RealmActor {